Neurologic disorders associated with behavioral symptoms

 Role of vitamin E in pathophysiology of ataxia.
 Vitamin E deficiency is a significant cause of ataxia.
 However, not all the patients show the spectrum of neurologic disorders listed in Table 2.
 The neurologic manifestations vary according to the cause of vitamin E deficiency.
 Ophthalmoplegia and pigmentary retinopathy are unusual in patients with isolated vitamin E deficiency, but loss of vibration sense may be marked.
 In children with chronic cholestatic hepatobiliary disease, spinocerebellar ataxia has an early onset and is marked.
 The progression of neurologic deficits is slower in patients with abetalipoproteinemia and cystic fibrosis.

 Familial isolated vitamin E deficiency manifesting as cerebellar ataxia and dysarthria can mimic Friedrich ataxia.
-However, in Friedrich ataxia, plasma alpha-tocopherol levels are normal, and vitamin E supplementation is unresponsive.
+However, in Friedrich ataxia, plasma alpha-tocopherol levels are normal, and it is unresponsive to vitamin E supplementation.

 Role of vitamin E in neurodegenerative disorders.
-Vitamin E exerts its antioxidative effects via direct scavenging of free radicals, prevents damage to biomolecules, indirectly stimulates the endogenous antioxidative enzymes and gene expressions, inhibits activation of pro-oxidant enzymes, and chelates metals (26).
+Vitamin E exerts its antioxidative effects via direct scavenging of free radicals, prevents damage to biomolecules, indirectly stimulates the endogenous antioxidative enzymes and gene expressions, inhibits activation of pro-oxidant enzymes, and chelates metals (29).
+Vitamin E supplementation can ameliorate risk factors for some neurodegenerative diseases and has a potential neuroprotective effect (18).
 Vitamin E is particularly effective in preclinical stages as it attenuates oxidative stress underlying Alzheimer and Parkinson diseases.

 • Vitamin E supplementation prevents neurologic complications of intestinal malabsorption.

-• Vitamin E has some therapeutic effect in a number of neurologic disorders where its deficiency has been demonstrated.
+• Vitamin E has some therapeutic effect in disorders where its deficiency has been demonstrated.

 • Vitamin E has a neuroprotective effect in some neurodegenerative disorders.